SatvikPurohit/FileUploadSystem/README.md

 ## How to use it

-### Landing page
+### Home page
-- Two big buttons: Upload or Login
+- Two buttons: Upload or Login
-- Nice cards with hover effects
+- Demo credentials shown
-- Demo credentials at the bottom
+- Simple and clean

 ### Upload your stuff
 - Click "Upload Files"
-- Hit "+ Pick Files" and choose what you want
+- Hit "Pick Files" and choose what you want
-- Watch it upload with a progress bar
+- Watch the progress bar
 - Once done, download it or try again if something broke
-- "Stop All" kills everything if you change your mind
+- "Stop All" to cancel everything

 ### Get your files back
 - On the upload page, find what you uploaded